Pediatric Nurse Practitioner Career Overview

 Where Does a Pediatric Nurse Practitioner Work?

-According to the U.S. Bureau of Labor Statistics (BLS), the top industries that employ nurse practitioners (NPs), including PNPs, are pediatric offices, hospitals, specialty clinics, school-based health centers, and urgent or convenient care clinics.
+According to the U.S. Bureau of Labor Statistics (BLS), the top industries that employ nurse practitioners, including PNPs, are physicians' offices, hospitals, specialty clinics, and home healthcare.

 PNPs work with pediatricians, other healthcare professionals, and staff to provide well-child care, school and sports physicals, vaccinations, and the management of common pediatric acute illnesses and chronic conditions.